igorfritzsch/fritzrestapi/README.md

 `-e USERNAME` - fritz!box username
 `-e PASSWORD` - fritz!box password
 `-e ALERT` - enable alert notification via IFTTT
-`-e INTERVAL` - interval in ms which polls the device status (default:10000)
+`-e INTERVAL` - interval in ms which polls the device status (default: 10000)
 `-e THRESHOLD` - power in mW which triggers an alert notification when it is above threshold value (default: 15000)
 `-e IFTTT_KEY` - IFTTT Key which is given by the Webhooks service